meleu/zxz/README.md

 It uploads `MY_FILE` to <https://0x0.st/> and prints the URL where the file is available.

 #### upload and copy URL to clipboard

+Automatically copy the URL right after uploading the file:

 ```bash
 zxz --copy-url MY_FILE